-As director of Campus Crusade for Christ in the Pacific Islands, he had just received a letter saying that nearly 5,000 cult members on the island of Tanna now believed in Jesus.
+As director of Cru in the Pacific Islands, he had just received a letter saying that nearly 5,000 cult members on the island of Tanna now believed in Jesus.

 Soon, Wes and other staff members traveled to the island to see the evidence firsthand and record what they observed.

 The 10,000 islanders used to follow a strange cult messiah called Jon Frum, insisting he was a former American GI who would one day emerge from a volcano.